 What is App Store Optimization?

 What is ASO?
-ASO (App Store Optimization) is the activity intended to:
+ASO (App Store Optimization) – is a continuous and complex process of optimizing

 - increasing the visibility of your app listing in the major app stores;